muhammadsaeed9/practice-commit/README.md

-# practice-commit
+practice-commit
+My first commit from GitHub
-This is my first commit
+This is my first GitHub commit! 🚀